|Dry, White, Medium Bodied, Herbaceous, Stone Fruits, Minerality

-Mandrarossa 'Costadune' Grecanico Dorato is pale straw yellow on sight with vivid green nuances.
-The aroma is intricate, exhibiting orange blossom and citrus aromas with a subtle hint of thyme.
+Mandrarossa 'Costadune' Grecanico Dorato is a pale straw yellow wine with vibrant green nuances.
+Its aroma is complex, with notes of orange blossom, citrus, and a subtle hint of thyme.
 The taste is invigorating and tart, with a pleasing minerality that lasts until the finish.
 Enjoy this exceptional white wine!

-First produced around the turn of the century, the Mandrarossa wines come from some of the best sites at Cantine Settesoli’s huge vineyards all located in South West Sicily and planted with over thirty different grape varieties.
-With the use of modern vineyard soil mapping techniques the winemakers were better able to focus on the best sites for ripeness and quality.
-With co-operative president Giuseppe Bursi taking leading from the front alongside consultant winemaker Alberto Antonini they have sought to improve the viticulture, which has resulted in better wines.
-Working with soil specialist Pedro Parra and head winemaker Mimmo De Gregorio, Alberto has selected just over a thousand acres of vineyard for the production of the Mandrarossa wines.
-The chosen vineyards are in close proximity to the sea, where the intense sunlight is moderated by sea breezes giving milder temperatures, and with a wide range of different soil types the factors combine to give the sort of grapes that Mimmo and Alberto the perfect ingredients for the wines they want to make.
+First produced in 1999, the Mandrarossa wines come from a selection of the best sites from Cantine Settesoli’s 6,000 hectares of vineyard, situated in southwestern Sicily and planted with 32 different grape varieties.
+This range was conceived after the diverse soils of the vineyards were mapped, enabling the winemakers to focus on what were then ranked their best sites.
+Under the leadership of co-operative president Giuseppe Bursi, consultant winemaker Alberto Antonini has sought to improve viticulture, which in turn has resulted in better wines.
+Working with soil specialist Pedro Parra and head winemaker Mimmo De Gregorio, Alberto has selected 500 hectares of vineyard for the production of the Mandrarossa wines.
+These vineyards are situated close to the sea, where intense sunlight, moderating sea breezes, mild temperatures, multiple elevations and a myriad of different soil types combine to give the sort of grapes that Mimmo and Alberto are looking for.

 Net Orders Checkout